 The Human Resources Management (HRM) concentration provides courses in human, social, legal, and psychological aspects, important for the future HR managers.
-The concentration in HRM arms successful graduates with the tools to understand and apply the dynamics of the personal element in the field of study, tempered by the practical experience acquired with the applied Internship.
+The concentration arms graduates with the tools to understand and apply the dynamics of the personal element in the field of study, tempered by the practical experience acquired with the applied Internship.
 This has direct application to the program objectives relative to: teaching, research, practical application in the field, and consulting, as follows: